-Additionally, we are introducing a new "Birthday Dress Down Day" which encourages students to dress out of uniform on their birthdays if they so choose, we only ask that their clothing choices are safe and appropriate.
+Additionally, we will continue our "Birthday Dress Down Day" which encourages students to dress out of uniform on their birthdays if they so choose, we only ask that their clothing choices are safe and appropriate.
 Please see below for more details of this special policy, that will help us to celebrate your children on their special day.